haben-michael/longitudinal-census/README.md

 The current build is in javascript with leaflet and D3 but R/shiny implementation is among the older files.

 ## USAGE
-A formula using census variable names may be input in the upper right form.
+A statistic using census variable names may be input in the upper right form.
 The left/right arrow keys advance the map through the decades.
+Left clicking on a tract plots the statistic over the decennial census data included (1970-2010).

 ## TODO
   * average over several tracts after selecting with mouse